Think Outside the Box Program

-Since 2007 individual artists, teams of artists, students, schools, community organizations of all ages and patrons have made neighborhood sidewalks and street corners a livelier experience for pedestrians thanks to their partnership with the City of Ventura Public Art Program.
-“Think Outside the Box” is a streetscape showcase for talented local artists and community members to transform street light utility boxes and boxes that house traffic signal controllers into new public artworks.
-Listing of artists with a map of completed utility boxes
+Since 2007 artists, students, schools, and community organizations have made neighborhood sidewalks and street corners a livelier experience for pedestrians thanks to their participation in the City of Ventura's “Think Outside the Box” program.
+This program is a streetscape showcase for talented local artists and community members to transform designated street utility boxes into public works of art.
+A list of artists along with a map of the utility boxes they have designed, can be found HERE.

 The City of Ventura welcomes proposals for mural designs.
 The application process and guidelines are intended to provide mural applicants with a reasonable process that will safeguard the interest of the community as well as those of the individual property owner.
 The following information is to assist you in your preparations.